dante-biase/jar2app/README.md

 ```

 ### JAR_FILE
-> specifies the jar file to be converted into an application
+> specifies the jar file to be converted into an application, required

 ### [OPTIONS]
 ```